STAT545-UBC-hw-2018-19/hw10-CeciliaLe07/hw10-CeciliaLe07.md

   html_table(fill=TRUE)
 ```

-After that, we can show only a few rows of the obtained object, which also will be saved in an xlsx file by the following code:
+After that, we can show only a few rows of the obtained object, which also will be saved in an csv file by the following code:

 ``` r
 #Printing the first 5 entries of the table